Gilbert-Maldonado/Gilbert-Maldonado.github.io/_posts/2016-11-06-week-eleven.md

 **What will you do next week?**

 The next project is coming out so I plan to start out on that early.
-I project is called game of life I think and I'm sure it'll be more extensive than this past project.
+The project is called game of life I think and I'm sure it'll be more extensive than this past project.

 **Quick Tip**